-The Manager may currently make a preliminary charge of 10% of the creation price of a Unit on a sale of Units.
-This charge may be waived in whole or in part at the discretion of the Manager.
+The Manager may currently make a preliminary charge of 10% of the creation price of a unit on a sale of units, which is included within the offer price of units.
+The preliminary charge may be waived in whole or in part at the discretion of the Manager.